waylonwan/Expo-App/replit.md

 ## Recent Changes

+- Refactored all tab screens to properly follow MVP architecture
+- Views now delegate all business logic and formatting to presenters
+- Added formatBalance method to PointsPresenter for balance display
+- All screens use useMemo for presenter instantiation with callbacks
 - Initial MVP architecture implementation
 - Complete screen structure with navigation
 - Localization setup for 3 languages